 '''

 global HardSoftScoreHolder scoreHolder;

 // RoomCapacity: For each lecture, the number of students that attend the course

 must be less or equal

 // than the number of seats of all the rooms that host its lectures.

 // Each student above the capacity counts as 1 point of penalty.

 rule "roomCapacity"

+'''

+'''

 when

 $room : Room($capacity : capacity)

 $lecture : Lecture(room == $room, studentSize > $capacity, $studentSize :

 studentSize)

+then

 scoreHolder.addSoftConstraintMatch(kcontext, ($capacity - $studentSize));

 end

 // CurriculumCompactness: Lectures belonging to a curriculum should be adjacent

 // to each other (i.e., in consecutive periods).

 // For a given curriculum we account for a violation every time there is one

 lecture not adjacent

 // to any other lecture within the same day.

 // Each isolated lecture in a curriculum counts as 2 points of penalty.

+rule "curriculumCompactness"

+when

+. . .

+then

+scoreHolder.addSoftConstraintMatch(kcontext, -2);

+end

 '''